Winter storms are very all-encompassing. The storms produce a variety of both winter and summertime types of hazards.

 - Outlook – Is issued up to seven days in advance of possible hazardous weather in your area.

-- Watch – Is issued within 48-hours of a weather impacting event and indicates conditions are favorable for the development of severe hazards.
+- Watch – Is issued within 48-hours of weather impacting event and indicates conditions are favorable for the development of severe hazards.

 - Advisory – Is a less form of a warning.
 Weather hazards are not an immediate threat to life or property.
 Advisories are more of a nuisance condition that has the potential to become life-threatening without proper precautions.